wp-plugins/better-wp-security/readme.txt

 == Changelog ==

 = Dev =

+= 1.8 - May 23, 2011 =
 * Changed plugin description
 * Improved translation support
 * Added Turn off file editor in Wordpress backend
 * Improved accuracy of version checking when upgrading
+* Ban Users now allows for more than just IP address, it has been renamed accordingly

 = 1.7 May 21, 2011 =
 * Renamed detect 404s section to intrusion detection to include upcoming features